openfootball/openfootball.github.io/articles/open_data_world_cup.md

 (Source:  [world-cup/2014/cup.txt](https://github.com/openfootball/world-cup/blob/master/2014--brazil/cup.txt))

 Why invent yet another data format?
-Why?
 The new mini language for structured football match schedule data offers you the best of both worlds, that is,
 1) looks n feels like free-form plain text - easy-to-read and easy-to-write -
-2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example.
+2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).

 The mini language also includes support for groups, matchdays, grounds, and more.
 Example: